sardapv/angular-material-starter-template/README.md

 # angular-material-starter-template (ng-new-app 🍄)

-## Package has been updated withe everything latest, if you find any issues, please report.
+## Package has been updated with everything latest, if you find any issues, please report.
 PRs welcome

 _Note: Cypress RUN and Code Coverage is disabled from pipeline until officially fixed by Cypress Team_